mathroule/danger-pmd/README.md

 `skip_gradle_task` - Skip Gradle task.
 If you skip Gradle task, for example project does not manage Gradle.

+`root_path` - Location of the project root
+If your project root is different from git's top-level path.
+Defaults to result of "git rev-parse --show-toplevel".

 `report_file` - Location of report file
 If your pmd task outputs to a different location, you can specify it here.
 Defaults to "app/build/reports/pmd/pmd.xml".